I am an ideas hoarder. Like many indie hackers, each new idea results in a new domain.

 Let’s see how the whole process goes from website evaluation to closing the deal.

-Where Do You Go to Sell a Niche Website
+Where Do You Go to Sell Your Niche Website?

 - Path 1: You sell to people you know.
 The advantage of this option is that you won’t pay any commission on the deal.
 The disadvantage is that you will have to deal with deal evaluation, writing the proposal, moving the assets to the new owner, and securing the payment.